akankshasingh04012002/Session4Day3Assignment1/README.md

 # Session4Day3Assignment1
-This contains a payment system for an e-commerce website where users can make payments using different payment methods such as credit cards, PayPal, and bank transfers. a modular program that can perform the following operations:
+This contains a payment system for an e-commerce website where users can make payments using different payment methods such as credit cards, PayPal, and bank transfers.
+ A modular program that can perform the following operations:
     Add a new payment method with the details (Pick from credit cards, PayPal, and bank transfers.
-You can add multiple payment methods)
     Process a payment
     List all the added payment methods
     Also, exceptions are handled successfully, with all test cases are passed.